 A slip and fall accident can happen almost anywhere.
 Regardless of where the accident happens, the victim can suffer.
 They could have serious injuries that require immediate medical attention.
 Furthermore, they could have lifelong disabilities that impact their quality of life.

-If you’re involved in a slip and fall accident in Fort Lauderdale, you deserve assistance.
+If you’re involved in a slip and fall accident, you deserve assistance.
 Friedland & Associates wants to help you receive compensation for your accident.
-By filing a personal injury claim, your attorney can hold the liable party accountable for their actions.
+By filing a personal injury claim, our slip and fall lawyers in Fort Lauderdale can hold the liable party accountable for their actions.

 As you might imagine, a slip and fall involves slipping on something and falling.
 However, there are many circumstances that can cause these accidents.
 Sometimes, the incident involves a slippery surface.
 But at other times, it involves one of the following:

 Usually, negligence plays some role in a slip and fall accident.
 A business owner could fail to use signage to warn customers of a loose tile.
 Or, a local government could fail to perform maintenance on a cracked sidewalk.

 If negligence caused your accident, you could seek compensation.
 Storeowners, homeowners, and government entities have the responsibility of maintaining a safe environment.
 When they neglect to do so, they can face legal consequences.
 Our expert negligence attorneys in Fort Lauderdale can assist in evaluating your case.

 The injuries experienced by victims can vary greatly.
 Typically, the higher and harder the fall, the greater the chance of injury.
 Here are some of the most common injuries in slip and fall accidents:

 For some victims, the recovery time is minimal.
 However, others could spend weeks or months in the hospital.
 They may need a lifetime of therapy or care.
 In serious cases, the victim may never return to work.
 Their life could change forever.